ArenKae/pipex/README.md

 ./pipex <input_file> <command1> <command2> <output_file>
 ```

-- The output will be written to the specified output file.
-If the output file exists, it will be overwritten.

-- Each command can be given arguments and options if surrounded by quotation marks.
+- Each command can take arguments and options when enclosed in quotation marks.
 For example:
 ```bash
 ./pipex example.txt "cat" "grep x" outfile.txt
 ```